Wilhelmine of Prussia, Queen of the Netherlands

-Wilhelmine of Prussia (Friederike Luise Wilhelmine; 18 November 1774 – 12 October 1837) was the first Queen consort of the Netherlands as the first wife of King William I of the Netherlands.
+Wilhelmine of Prussia (Friederike Luise Wilhelmine; 18 November 1774 – 12 October 1837) was the first Queen of the Netherlands as the first wife of King William I of the Netherlands.
 She had a modest public role but acted as a patron of the arts.

 Biography

 Princess Wilhelmine was born in Potsdam.
 She was the fourth child of eight born to King Frederick William II of Prussia and Queen Frederica Louisa.
 Her upbringing was dominated by the strict regime of her great-uncle, Frederick the Great, but in general very little is known about her youth.
 She was given a conventional education for a girl of her time and tutored in needlework and the arts, and described as pretty and sweet.

 Marriage

 On 1 October 1791, she married her cousin William of the Netherlands, son of Stadtholder William V, Prince of Orange and Princess Wilhelmina of Prussia, in Berlin.
 The marriage was arranged as a part of an alliance between the House of Orange and Prussia, but it was also, in fact, a love match and became a happy one.
 The young couple went to live at Noordeinde Palace in The Hague.

 In 1795, the French invaded the Dutch Republic, and the princely family went into exile.
 They first stayed in England, and from 1796 in Berlin.
 In Berlin, the couple lived with her birth family in royal state in the "Niederländischen Palais" ('Dutch Palace').
-In 1806, Wilhelmine was again forced to flee from the French army, and settled under difficult economic circumstances in Poland.
+In 1806, Wilhelmine was again forced to flee from the French army, and settled under difficult economic circumstances in Silesia.

 Wilhelmine returned to The Hague at the beginning of 1814.